 The library's collection of over 39,000 publication records cataloged by author, title, and subject can be searched through the following links:

-- At the Colorado State Publications Library web site, click on "Connect to Pandora"
+- At the Colorado State Publications Library web site, click on "Search the Catalog"

 - For a list of digital publications, search Hermes, our digital repository.